core-wg/oscore/draft-ietf-core-object-security.md

 Using the mechanisms described in {{context-state}} may reveal when a device goes through a reboot.
 This can be mitigated by the device storing the precise state of sender sequence number and replay window on a clean shutdown.

 The length of message fields can reveal information about the message.
 Applications may use a padding scheme to protect against traffic analysis.
 As an example, the strings "YES" and "NO" even if encrypted can be distinguished from each other as there is no padding supplied by the current set of encryption algorithms.
 Some information can be determined even from looking at boundary conditions.
 An example of this would be returning an integer between 0 and 100 where lengths of 1, 2 and 3 will provide information about where in the range things are.
 Three different methods to deal with this are: 1) ensure that all messages are the same length.
 For example, using 0 and 1 instead of 'yes' and 'no'.
 2) Use a character which is not part of the responses to pad to a fixed length.
 For example, pad with a space to three characters.
 3) Use the PKCS #7 style padding scheme where m bytes are appended each having the value of m.
 For example, appending a 0 to "YES" and two 1's to "NO".
 This style of padding means that all values need to be padded.
+Similar arguments apply to other message fields such as resource names.

 # IANA Considerations